WHAT TO DO AND SEE IN OUR LOCAL AREA

 Lake Vinuela is a beautiful spot with sailing, pretty walks and a lovely lakeside restaurant.

-The area is the perfect base for outdoor activities including horse-riding, bird watching, hiking, mountain biking and sailing on Lake Vinuela.
+The area is the perfect base for outdoor activities including horse-riding, bird watching, hiking, mountain biking and sailing and kayaking on Lake Vinuela.

 The local tourist office has information on country walks and local landmarks.